Tetsuuuuuuuuuu/speedtest-nodejs/README.md

 <h5>This is a fork of https://github.com/sloshy/speedtest-nodejs</h5>

 <h2>What is this</h2>
-This Project allows anyone to setup his own http and https Speedtesting Website quick and simple.
+This project allows anyone to setup his own http and https speedtesting Website quick and simple.

 <h2>Installation</h2>
 Install <a href="https://nodejs.org/en/">[NodeJS 6.9.x]</a> if you haven't already on your machine.